North Carolina Social Security Disability Attorney

 You must be found disabled before your date last insured (DLI) to be found eligible for Social Security Disability Insurance.
 In other words, you must be found disabled before your credits run out.

 Your DLI is calculated by counting your “quarters of coverage” from your earnings record.
-You must have 20 “quarters of coverage” of the last 40 quarters.
+You must have 20 “quarters of coverage” in the last 40 quarters.

 You must have worked 5 years of the previous 10 years (in general) to be insured for SSDI.